SwedbankPay/developer.swedbankpay.com/_includes/one-click-payments.md

 }
 ```

-When redirecting to Swedbank Pay (as specified in [the Redirect scenario][redirect])
+_When redirecting to Swedbank Pay the payment page will be
-the payment page will be prefilled with the payer's card details.
+prefilled with the payer's card details._

 ### Screenshots